-Do you wish to break 100 always and no matter how long you've been playing golf?
-Most golfers who need over 100 strokes in stroke play do not go to the pro.
+Do you wish to break 100 in golf always and no matter how long you've been playing golf?
+Most golfers who need over breaking 100 golf in stroke play do not go to the pro.
 However, everyone under 100 who seriously grapples with it will play.

-So if you need 100+ punches and you don't go to the trusted pro, this is the article for you.
-If you have been playing this somewhat crazy game for a long time, then just try it again and do it differently, because you won't get "BREAK100" out of your head.
+So if you need 100+ punches and you don't go to the trusted pro, and you want to know how to break 100 in golf, this is the article for you.
+If you have been playing this somewhat crazy game for a long time, then just try it again and do it differently because you won't get "golf breaking 100" out of your head.

-What golf shots do I need to break the 100?
+What golf shots do I need for breaking 100 in golf?

-We need exactly these golf shots that avoid golf penalties, we need to avoid water hazards and we need to avoid general obstacles on the golf course such as bunkers, tall grass, trees, forest, etc.
+We need exactly these golf shots - golf breaking 100 - that avoid golf penalties, we need to avoid water hazards and we need to avoid general obstacles on the golf course such as bunkers, tall grass, trees, forest, etc.